What is a Split HVAC System? Your Guide To Split AC Units

 Homeowners have several options when choosing a split system air conditioner or heater.
 Larger homes may even require multiple units to ensure consistent comfort.

-1. Split System Heat Pumps
+1. Split System Heat Pumps + Air Handlers

 Heat pumps are versatile split units that run on electricity to transfer heat rather than generate it.
 In the summer, they act like an AC; in the winter, they draw heat from the outdoor air—even when it's cold—and transfer it inside.
 The outdoor unit contains the compressor and heat exchanger, while the indoor air handler circulates conditioned air.
+Learn more about how heat pumps workAir handlers are indoor units that move air over a coil to heat or cool it, depending on the season.
+They are often paired with heat pumps to distribute air through ducts.

-2. Split System Air Conditioners
+2. Split System: Air Conditioners + Furnace

 Standard split system air conditioners feature an outdoor cabinet with a condenser and compressor, paired with an indoor unit that houses the evaporator and air filters.
 This setup is dedicated specifically to cooling your home efficiently.
+Learn more about how central air conditioning works.
+Furnaces serve as the indoor component to pair with many air conditioners.
+They burn fuel, such as natural gas or propane, to generate heat, which is then distributed through your home's ductwork.
+Learn more about how a furnace works

-5. Ductless vs. Ducted Systems
+3. Ductless vs. Ducted Systems

 Split system HVAC designs can be adapted to your home's infrastructure:

-- Ductless Systems: Also known as ductless mini split systems, these use individual air handlers mounted in specific rooms.
+• Ductless Systems: Also known as ductless mini split systems, these use individual air handlers mounted in specific rooms.
 They are ideal for spaces without ductwork or for adding zoning to specific areas.
 To learn more about how these systems compare, explore our guide on heat pump vs mini split.

 Efficiency